writing

 5: Comparison of Raw Data input vs positional encoding through various iterations (250, 500, 750, 1000).

-The stationary property of the dot product of Fourier Features (of which Positional Encoding is one type) is essential for the ReLU MLP to learn and represent high-frequency components effectively.
-Stationarity means that the statistical properties of the dot product remain constant across different positions in the input space.
-In other words, the similarity between two points in the transformed space depends only on their relative positions, not on their absolute locations.
+The stationary property of Fourier feature dot products (Positional Encoding is one type) is essential.
+Stationarity means statistical properties remain constant across positions.
+The similarity between two points in transformed space depends only on their relative positions, not absolute locations.

 Hierarchical Sampling

-The original NeRF 4 paper handles this by learning two models simultaneously - a coarse-grained model that provides density estimates from particular position/viewpoint pairs and a fine-grained model identical to the original model.
-The coarse-grained model is then used to re-weight the sampling of the fine-grained model and generally produces better results.
+The original NeRF 4 learns two models: a coarse-grained model for density estimates and a fine-grained model identical to the original.
+The coarse model re-weights fine-grained sampling, producing better results.

 Conclusion

-With this article, you should have obtained an overview of the original Neural Radiance Field paper, and developed a deeper understanding of how they work.
-As we have seen, Neural Radiance Fields offer a flexible and powerful framework for encoding and rendering 3D scenes.
-While the original NeRF approach has some limitations, such as substantial data requirements and extended training times, ongoing research has led to various extensions and improvements that address these challenges and expand the capabilities of NeRFs.
-As the field continues to evolve, we can expect to see further advancements that make NeRFs more practical and accessible for a wider range of applications.
+You now have an overview of Neural Radiance Fields and how they work.
+NeRFs offer a flexible, powerful framework for encoding and rendering 3D scenes.
+The original approach has limitations — substantial data requirements and long training times — but ongoing research addresses these challenges and expands NeRF capabilities.
+As the field evolves, expect advancements making NeRFs more practical and accessible.

 1. Volume rendering